FAQs about Registration and Mode of Payment

-There will be no food and drinks provided by the Organisers.
-Participants are encouraged to organise their own logistical support.
-Alternatively, you may walk past convenience stores (e.g. 7-11, Cheers), coffee shops, eateries along the route, where you could purchase food and water from.
+Let’s Take A Walk 2022 is a self-supported event.
+Participants are encouraged to organise their own logistical support and ensure they have enough food and water along the course.
+Alternatively, there are numerous convenience stores (e.g. 7-11, Cheers), coffee shops, eateries along the route, where you could purchase food and water from.

 17. Can we sleep during the long walks?

-Remember, LTAW 2017is a non-competitive event.
+Remember, “Let’s Take A Walk 2022” is a non-competitive event.
 We are here to have fun!
-Again, please inform us, via the number printed on the number bib or the event crew, if your team decides to take an extended break, so that we do not send out a search party.
+Again, if you decide to take an extended break, please inform the organisers via the number printed on the number bib or the walk marshals so that the volunteers can continue to look out for you.

 18. Must I have a support team?

-The use of a support team is highly recommended for teams taking part in 100 km XtremeWalk and 50 km PowerWalk (Day/Night).
-You should travel as light as possible.
-Your support team can meet you at the checkpoints with food, drinks, change of clothes, night gear, massages and moral support.
+The use of a support team is highly recommended for participants taking part in the 100km and 50km walk.
+You are advised to travel as light as possible.
+If you have a support team, they can meet you at the checkpoints with food, drinks, change of clothes, night gear, massages and moral support.

-19. Is the end point opened to the public?
+19. Is the end point open to the public?

 Oh yes, of course!
-Get your boyfriend(s), girlfriend(s), husband, wife, partner, parents, siblings, relatives, colleagues, neighbours, pets.....(the list goes on!) to witness your triumphant return at the end point!
+Get your boyfriend(s), girlfriend(s), husband, wife, parents, children, siblings, relatives, colleagues, neighbours, pets…..(the list goes on!) to witness your triumphant return at the end point!